 How is milk fever treated?

 Remove the puppies, keeping them somewhere warm and supervised and take your dog to your vet.
-Once you arrive your vet will perform a blood test to confirm the diagnosis and determine the blood calcium level and any other underlying problems.
+Once you arrive, your vet will perform a blood test to confirm the diagnosis and determine the blood calcium level and any other underlying problems.
+Treatment will include:

 - Calcium will be slowly administered intravenously under close monitoring as it can cause changes to heart rhythms